-B. Material Transactions with Director(s) and Senior Officer(s)

-- C. Transactions with Director(s) and Shareholder(s) related to buy/sell asset and service There are no such transactions. - D. Material Transactions with Immediate Family Members of the Director(s), Senior Officer(s) and Shareholder(s) who hold at least 5% or more shares
+- B. Material Transactions with Director(s) and Senior Officer(s) There are no such transactions. - C. Transactions with Director(s) and Shareholder(s) related to buy/sell asset and service There are no such transactions. - D. Material Transactions with Immediate Family Members of the Director(s), Senior Officer(s) and Shareholder(s) who hold at least 5% or more shares